abuob/abuob.github.io/content/cordon-bleu-journal/2026-03-22-muenchenbuchsee-bearen-buchsi/index.md

 I've opted for pork with a classic breading and stuffing with local cheese and wild garlic.

-Once the place was served, two things stood out - the beautifully arranged salad and the small size of the Cordon Bleu.
+Once the plate was served, two things stood out - the beautifully arranged salad and the small size of the Cordon Bleu.
 The former was a delight, the latter a small disappointment given my hunger, but after all, quality is what counts, not quantity.
 And the quality was certainly there; the meat was excellently prepared, the breading hitting the perfect spot between soft and crisp, and the cheese wonderfully creamy.
 I didn't really taste much of the wild garlic though.